Our Piedmont photos page features this magnificent region of north western Italy.

 Photo taken from the wonderful Antico Podere Tota Virginia.
 If you are visiting Piedmont you should really try to get yourself a booking here.
 It is out of this world!

-Turin, looking out over Piazza Vittorio (featured in my walking tour of Turin) .
-At the far end is Via Po which is one of Turin's most elegant avenues and lead up to magnificent Piazza Castello.
+Turin, looking out over the river Po and across to Piazza Vittorio (featured in my walking tour of Turin) .
+At the far end of the piazza is Via Po which is one of Turin's most elegant avenues and leads up to magnificent Piazza Castello.
+Not far away, is the open air market of Porta Palazzo, the largest open air market in Europe and the Quadrilateral district, the lively old town of Turin where the narrow lanes are home to many great bars and restaurants.

-Wander down through the old neighbourhoods of Turin, through piazzas, and soon you'll find yourself on the banks of the River Po.
-Here is one of Turin's loveliest park, it is the Parco Valentino - home to the Castle of Valentino - a 17th century castle picture above.
+Wander down through the old neighborhoods of Turin, through piazzas, and soon you'll find yourself on the banks of the River Po.
+Here you'll discover one of Turin's loveliest park, it is the Parco Valentino, home to the Castle of Valentino, the 17th-century castle shown in the picture above.
+Built in the 14th century, the castle was one of the residences of the royal family of Savoy.

 Perhaps the most magnificent palace in all of Europe.
 Located outside Torino and once the home of the Savoy kings.
 View article here.

 The lovely town of Belvedere.
-Near to here you'll find one of the loveliest of all the Langhe's towns...tiny little Neive (click for more info).
+Near here, you'll find one of the loveliest of all the Langhe's towns—tiny little Neive (click for more info).

 Love Italy?
 Why not sign up for my FREE monthly newsletter,